Hello Everyone and Welcome,

 Further Testing Options

-Once you stabilize on the protocol, your doctor may wish to consider further testing to identify specific challenges (infections or infestations) and gain insight into any remaining metabolic imbalances or inefficiencies.
-Great Plains Labs and Metametrix Labs offer Comprehensive Stool Analysis and/or Organic Acid Testing to screen for a wide number of pathogens and measure the endpoints and byproducts of metabolism.
+Once you stabilize on the protocol, your doctor may wish to consider further testing to identify specific challenges (infections or infestations) and gain insight into any remaining metabolic imbalances or inefficiencies such as Comprehensive Stool Analysis and/or Organic Acid Testing to screen for a wide number of pathogens and measure the endpoints and byproducts of metabolism.
+He or she may also run serological tests for Lyme, Chlamydia Pneumonia, or other pathogens.

 The consistent finding of numerous unexpected biologic agents at atypically high levels (some thought to be non-pathogens, others definitely pathogenic) strongly supports that an immune deficiency state exists in Morgellons patients.
 Agents identified serologically include many zoonoses (intermittently and in low numbers) such as Borrelia (at least five species) and Babesia, a single recently found gram negative bacterium, most herpes viruses, some strongly activated such as VZV and HHV-6, several mycology species (esp.
 Tineas), and particularly in those we have labeled Morgellons patients, parasites (species will be elaborated following PCR sequencing).
 This case study suggested Chlamydia pneumonia (Chp) is one candidate for the initial etiology of Morgellons disease via generation of an immunodeficiency state.